 The only way to map all of this data in an actionable manner is to use a dedicated digital solution and ensure that it is comprehensively populated with data.
 Cornerstone offers just such a solution with its Skills Graph: a unique tool that allows organisations to visualise, analyse and plan the skills that are already available or ready-to-mobilise.

-Challenge No. 2: Anticipate skills requirements
+Anticipate and meet skills requirements effectively

 Knowing where you stand is essential, but so too is knowing where you want to go.
 This is where strategic workforce planning comes in.
 Its purpose is to ensure that the company does not meet an obstacle in the market due to a lack of strategic skills planning.
 It is difficult but not impossible to recruit or train a unique specialist in fast-track mode for a position or profile which suddenly becomes vacant.
 But the situations that truly pose risks for a company are scenarios where management wakes up one morning to realise that all the back-office employees have to get used to a new information system deployed by the parent company for example or production staff have to update everything in an impossibly tight deadline for the launch of a new product.